prashantsde11/rmtransportco/README.md

 # rmtransportco
-rmtransportco is website for transport company
+rmtransportco is a static website for transport company